According to Wikipedia: burn out is a psychological term that refers to long-term exhaustion and diminished interest in work.

 It can be frustrating to sell something you don’t believe in.
 Trust me, I’ve done it before.
 And again trust me when I say selling simply for a paycheck (no matter how lucrative) is not going to serve you well.

-It’s like dating someone you’re not really interest in or paying car payments for a car you hate.
+It’s like dating someone you’re not really interested in or paying car payments for a car you hate.
 If you aren’t passionate about the product you are selling then it may be time to reassess where you are.

 Doing the same thing over and over, day after day, for something you are not passionate about will wear you down until there is no motivation left in you.

-For any career sales professional you may find that selling is more their passion then the specific product they sell.
+For any career sales professional, you may find that selling is more their passion then the specific product they sell.